annotation/stam/extensions/stam-query/README.md

 ### Query Composition

 A single query is not always expressive enough to retrieve the data you a looking for.
-STAMQL solves this by allowing for each query statement to have a *subquery*.
-A subquery is evaluated in the context of its parent query.
+STAMQL solves this by allowing for each query statement to have *subqueries*.
+A *subquery* is evaluated in the context of its parent query.
+Subqueries *MUST* be in a subquery block marked by curly braces, i.e. it that starts with `{` and ends with `}`.
+If such a block is used, there *MUST* be one or more subqueries in it.
+Multiple subqueries are separated by a `|`.
+Subqueries can in turn have subqueries of their own.

-Programatically, a subquery can be interpreted as a nested `for` loop.
+Programmatically, a subquery can be interpreted as a nested `for` loop.
 When using subqueries, we need the ability to name our query results (which we have hitherto neglected in the examples) and refer back to them via *variables*.
 Subqueries *MUST* have at least one constraint that links it to its parent (by means of a variable).